JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 #### Hands (intermediate)

 - `ViveGrip_GripPoint`
-- `ViveGripHighlightStart(ViveGrip_GripPoint gripPoint)`
+- `ViveGripTouchStart(ViveGrip_GripPoint gripPoint)`
-- `ViveGripHighlightStop(ViveGrip_GripPoint gripPoint)`
+- `ViveGripTouchStop(ViveGrip_GripPoint gripPoint)`
 - `ViveGripGrabStart(ViveGrip_GripPoint gripPoint)`
 - `ViveGripGrabStop(ViveGrip_GripPoint gripPoint)`

 The hands are a grip point and model attached to the controller tracked objects.
 To start things off I add a hand model sibling and adjust the grip point anchor to roughly match the palm of the hand.

-In order to give visual cues to the player, I change the hand mesh when an object is highlighted and the hand fades when we grab something.
-The logic is hooked into the methods that get called on the controller and all its children when starting or stopping a highlight or grab.
+In order to give visual cues to the player, I change the hand mesh when an object is touched and the hand fades when we grab something.
+The logic is hooked into the methods that get called on the controller and all its children when starting or stopping a touch or grab.

 #### Lever (advanced)